20 Years of Online Poker: Poker’s Sonic Boom (2003-2004)

 Traffic at online poker sites, particularly PokerStars.com, which had jettisoned a somewhat reluctant Nashville-based accountant to fly to Las Vegas and play in the WSOP, exploded as reports began to air and stories were printed.
 Party was still king, but Stars began making a major move and would soon become the second-largest online poker site, surpassing Paradise.
 Stars’ niche was multi-table tournaments, which increasingly became an attraction for new poker converts caught up in the excitement of seeing poker on TV for the first time and wanting in on the action.
-Moneymaker’s victory and the successive fallout also set off a second wave of new online poker start-ups, some of which were tragically flawed and stood no chance of succeeding.
+Moneymaker’s victory and the successive fallout also set off the second wave of new online poker start-ups, some of which were tragically flawed and stood no chance of succeeding.
 Others withstood growing pains and carved out their own niches in the perpetually bustling new online poker market.

 In the coming months, casinos that had previously considered poker the gambling industry’s step-child, a common mindset which had all but made poker a dead game in Las Vegas by closing down rooms, began re-opening and marketing poker to traffic on The Strip.
 B.C. (make that “B.M. — before Moneymaker”) there were only a handful of busy rooms in the city.
 A.D. (make that “A.M. — after Moneymaker”) poker room opened up at Bally’s, Flamingo, MGM, Las Vegas Hilton, Golden Nugget, Union Plaza, Hard Rock, Tuscany, and several smaller properties.